vndevpro/vndevpro.github.io/_posts/2015-8-25-develop-and-deploy-to-azure.md

 ---
 layout: post
-title: Azure: deployment and integration made easier
+title: Azure - deployment and integration made easier
 ---

 Microsoft Azure is a cloud-platform which enables us to host not only web-application,